RootKitDev/Athena/README.md

 The current system requires a receiving host to export backups.

 ---
-### Git bound
-An HMI (Human Machine Interface) is being developed displaying the backup logs, the volume of the backup, ...

----
 ### Contribution

 Do you want to contribute?
 Very good !